51

 2

 • As I wrote in the comments section of the question, you can also drag and drop the photo from "Photos" to another location.
-Sep 5, 2015 at 23:09
+Commented Sep 5, 2015 at 23:09

 • Yes - that's a good way of doing it.
 I and others may not wish to do this they are working in the full screen view.
 The key additional piece of info is that some users may want to access the original/unmodified file and so I added this answer in for completeness.